LukasZahradnik/PyNeuraLogic/docs/advanced/eval_inference_engine.rst

 Evaluating Queries
 ******************

-Now when the template and the knowledge base are ready, we can run queries the same way as for the previously introduced instance of :code:`InferenceEngine`.
+Now when the template and the knowledge base are ready, we can run queries the same way as for the previously introduced instance of the inference engine.
-The only difference in the interface for :code:`EvaluationInferenceEngine` are returned values from the generator - instead of returning generator of dictionaries containing substitutions, :code:`EvaluationInferenceEngine` returns a generator of tuple containing the output of evaluation and the dictionary of substitutions.
+Since the model instance also provides the :code:`query` method (or :code:`q` for short), we can directly ask it for substitutions.

-We can, for example, get the shortest path from the Bond Street station to the Charing Cross station.
+We can, for example, query the shortest path from the Bond Street station to the Charing Cross station.

 .. code-block:: Python

-    engine = EvaluationInferenceEngine(template)

-    result = engine.q(R.shortest_path(T.bond_street, T.charing_cross)
+    result = template.q(R.shortest_path(T.bond_street, T.charing_cross))

-    print(list(result))
+    print(result)

 .. code-block::

     [
-        (30.0, {})
+        {"X": "bond_street"}
     ]

-The query computed the distance to be :code:`30` units, which is the actual shortest distance for this input.
-But this query does not bring any additional value compared to evaluation via evaluators or directly on the model.

-To fully utilize the fuzzy relational inference engine, we would also want to get some substitutions.
-For example, we can get the shortest distances from the Green Park station to all reachable stations.
+To fully utilize the inference engine, we can also ask for substitutions from the Green Park station to all reachable stations.

 .. code-block:: Python

-    result = engine.q(R.shortest_path(T.green_park, V.X))
+    result = template.q(R.shortest_path(T.green_park, V.X))

-    print(list(result))
+    print(result)

 .. code-block::

     [
-        (19.0, {'X': 'charing_cross'}),
-        (14.0, {'X': 'leicester_square'}),
-        (8.0, {'X': 'piccadilly_circus'}),
-        (15.0, {'X': 'oxford_circus'}),
-        (24.0, {'X': 'tottenham_court_road'})
+        {"X": "charing_cross"},
+        {"X": "leicester_square"},
+        {"X": "piccadilly_circus"},
+        {"X": "oxford_circus"},
+        {"X": "tottenham_court_road"}
     ]

-This output then tells us that the shortest path to the Charing Cross station from the Green Park station is :code:`19` units long, to the Leicester Square station it is :code:`14` units long, and so on.
+This output then tells us the shortest path to the Charing Cross station from the Green Park station is reachable, to the Leicester Square station is reachable, and so on.